2010–2017 Toronto serial homicides: Apartment and Leaside home

-On February 8, police announced that they had found the remains of three more people in planters from the Leaside residence, and that one of the six sets of remains belonged to Kinsman, identified through fingerprints.
-Investigators said that it could be months before all the remains were identified.
-Additional planters were seized from across the city, including one from the Danforth neighbourhood and two properties in North Rosedale were searched.
-Cadaver dogs were having trouble detecting scents due to the cold weather and frozen ground.
-Beginning on January 19, heaters in a large tent were used to gradually thaw the frozen ground in the backyard of the Leaside residence at a location indicated by both cadaver dogs and ground-penetrating radar.
-A forensic pathologist was expected to take at least ten days to excavate for remains by hand.
-Forensic anthropologist Dr. Kathy Gruspier, who arrived to oversee the excavation, did not find any sign of soil disturbance by previous digging.
+On February 8, police announced that they had found the remains of three more people from the Leaside residence, and that one of the six sets of remains belonged to Kinsman, identified through fingerprints.
+Additional planters were seized from across the city, including one from the Danforth neighbourhood and two properties in North Rosedale.
+A forensic pathologist was expected to take at least ten days to excavate for remains at the Leaside residence by hand.
+Forensic anthropologist Kathy Gruspier, who arrived to oversee the excavation, did not find any sign of soil disturbance by previous digging.
 Excavation of two sewage lines at the home was conducted on February 13, and a section of one line was removed for testing.

-The police investigation had a continuous presence at the Leaside residence, often described as "ground zero", and police established a command post on the property.
-On February 10–11 the search of the house was completed and it was released to its owners after more than three weeks.
-The owners requested that police keep crime-scene tape up around the yard to deter journalists by whom they were feeling increasingly harassed.
+The investigation had a continuous presence at the Leaside residence, often described as "ground zero", and police established a command post on the property.
+On February 10–11 the search was completed and it was released to its owners after more than three weeks.
+The owners requested that police keep crime scene tape up around the yard to deter journalists by whom they were feeling increasingly harassed.

 Forensic investigators spent hundreds of hours searching every inch of McArthur's apartment, where Idsinga suspected some of the murders occurred.
 It took them several weeks before searching McArthur's bedroom, where they expected to find the bulk of their evidence.
 The search concluded on May 11, having occupied ten forensic officers for nearly four months.
 They took more than 18,000 photographs and collected over 1,800 items.
 Idsinga noted the thoroughness required as the first murder was believed to have occurred eight years previously.
-The searches of the Leaside home and McArthur's apartment made up the largest forensic investigation conducted by the TPS.
+The searches of the Leaside residence and McArthur's apartment made up the largest forensic investigation conducted by the TPS.